iolab-uniud/pvrpif-instances/README.md

 Case study and artificial Instances for the asymmetric periodic vehicle routing problems designed according to the requirements of  a waste collection company.

 The data is organized in [GeoJson](https://it.wikipedia.org/wiki/GeoJSON) files, the info entry contains all the information required for the vehicles, e.g. size of the fleet, and the planning, e.g.  planning Horizon.
-The information on the nodes, the customers, is within the features entry.
+The information on the nodes, i.e., depot, customers, and intermediate facilities, is within the features entry.

 ```json
 {"type": "FeatureCollection",